 - Favor long term thinking by investing in a flexible and constantly evolving tool

-- Keep your freedom with an Open Source license and a French supplier
+- Keep your freedom with an Open Source license

 - Deploy agility at enterprise scale with scalable tool